groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datacolumncollection/_index.md

 ```

-Gets the com.groupdocs.assembly.system.data.DataColumn from the collection at the specified index.
+Gets the [DataColumn](../../com.groupdocs.assembly.system.data/datacolumn) from the collection at the specified index.

 **Parameters:**
 | Parameter | Type | Description |